Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

 sex to condoms.
 You should start from people, instead.
-But from a political point of view, it's a subtle attempt to [reduce the corporate accountability](https://en.wikipedia.org/wiki/Death_of_Elaine_Herzberg) for the demage produced by their "autonomous" products.
+But from a political point of view, it's a subtle attempt to [reduce the corporate accountability](https://en.wikipedia.org/wiki/Death_of_Elaine_Herzberg) for the damage produced by their "autonomous" products.

 This is not Ethics, but Moralism: a perversion of Morality to serve one's interests.